Dudhnath Tewari

-Maurice Vidal Portman identified the tribe that Tiwari lived with as the Aka-Bea-da.
-Tiwari was subsequently pardoned and released.
+Maurice Vidal Portman reported that the tribe that Tewari lived with was the Aka-Bea-da.
+Tewari was subsequently pardoned and released.
 The Government order read:

 In consideration of the behaviour of Life Convict Dudhnath Tewari, who, after being with the aborigines of the Andaman Islands for upwards of a year, returned to give warning of an attack which they had planned to make upon the station at Aberdeen, at Atalanta Point, the Governor General in Council is pleased to comply with your recommendation in his favour, and to grant him a free pardon.
 He should be released and sent up to Calcutta by the first opportunity.

-In 1866, Tiwari was taken to Port Blair by Jeremiah Homfray who headed the Andaman Home which had been founded by Rev. Henry Fisher Corbyn to "civilize" the Andamanese.
-Several inmates at the Andaman Home were also able to recognize Tiwari.
-The women abused and berated Tiwari for having abandoned his pregnant wife Leepa.
+In 1866, Tewari was taken to Port Blair by Jeremiah Homfray, who headed the Andaman Home.
+Several inmates at the Andaman Home recognized Tewari.
+The women abused and berated Tewari for having abandoned his pregnant wife Leepa.